Hail to the Thief: Promotion

 According to the Guardian critic Alexis Petridis, Hail to the Thief's marketing campaign was "by [Radiohead] standards ... a promotional blitzkrieg".
 In April 2003, promotional posters spoofing talent recruitment posters appeared in Los Angeles and London with slogans taken from the lyrics of "We Suck Young Blood".
 The posters included a phone number spelling the phoneword "to thief", which connected callers to a recording welcoming them to the "Hail to the Thief customer care hotline".
 In May, planes trailing Hail to the Thief banners flew over the California Coachella Festival.

-"There There" was released as the lead single on 26 May 2003.
-Yorke asked the Bagpuss creator, Oliver Postgate, to create its music video, but Postgate, who was retired, declined.
+"There There" was released as the lead single on 21 May.
+The Guardian described the choice of a more conventional rock song as "diplomatic" following the divided response to Kid A and Amnesiac.
+Yorke asked the Bagpuss creator, Oliver Postgate, to create its music video, but he declined as he was retired.
 Instead, a stop-motion animated video was created by Chris Hopewell.
-The video debuted on the Times Square Jumbotron in New York on 20 May 2003, and received hourly play that day on MTV2.
-"There There" was followed by the singles "Go to Sleep" on 18 August and "2 + 2 = 5" on 17 November.
+The video debuted on the jumbotron in Times Square, New York, on 20 May, and received hourly play that day on MTV2.
+"Go to Sleep" and "2 + 2 = 5" were released as singles on 18 August and 17 November.
+Rolling Stone suggested that EMI chose the singles to "retrench Radiohead as a big rock band" and compete with acts such as Coldplay and Muse.

-In June, Radiohead relaunched their website, featuring digital animations on the themes of mass-media culture and 24-hour cities.
-They also launched radiohead.tv, where short films, music videos and live webcasts from the studio were streamed at scheduled times.
+On May 26, Radiohead launched radiohead.tv, where they streamed short films, music videos and live webcasts from their studio at scheduled times.
 Visitors late for streams were shown a test card with "1970s-style" intermission music.
 Yorke said Radiohead had planned to broadcast the material on their own television channel, but this was cancelled due to "money, cutbacks, too weird, might scare the children, staff layoffs, shareholders".
 The material was released on the 2004 DVD The Most Gigantic Lying Mouth of All Time.
+Radiohead also relaunched their website, featuring digital animations on the themes of mass-media culture and 24-hour cities.